 All too often you will see people spinning their pedals manically or laboriously grinding their way along, barely able to move the bike.
-We can’t help but feel life would be a little bit easier if they were using their gears properly, so we’ve put together a guide for those that need to learn how to use the gears on a bike.
+Life would be a little bit easier for these folks if they were using their gears properly.

 Gears are one of those lovely inventions that allow us to ride faster, get up hills more easily and get a lot more enjoyment out of our riding.